-A very special privilege is granted to the student who successfully completes the requirements for the Nursing Program.
+Pinning: A very special privilege is granted to the student who successfully completes the requirements for the Nursing Program.
 All students graduating with an AAS:NUR or DAS:PNR diploma are given the opportunity to purchase the Aiken Technical College Nursing Pin.
 The nursing pin must be purchased from the Aiken Technical College bookstore.
 After graduation, the pin is worn with dignity and pride in its rich tradition and symbolism.
 When the Aiken Technical College pin is worn, it is easily recognizable and gives fitting testimony that the bearer of the Nursing Pin has graduated from Aiken Technical College.
 The pinning ceremony is celebrated with the student's family, friends, colleagues, faculty and staff.
 The ceremony is an institutional and departmental tradition celebrating entry into the profession of nursing.
 All nursing graduates are required to abide by pinning guidelines if he/she plans to participate in the pinning ceremony.
+Students are required to wear the ATC graduation gown to the pinning ceremony.
+The gown can be purchased at the ATC bookstore during the Spring semester.
+Dress code for the pinning ceremony is dark clothing under graduation robe.
+Shoes must be black.
+No flip flops, cowboy boots, or crocs will be allowed.

-Graduation requirements for ATC students can be found in the Aiken Technical College Catalog and Student Handbook.
+Graduation: Graduation requirements for ATC students can be found in the Aiken Technical College Catalog and Student Handbook.
 The application for graduation must be completed early in the semester in which the student anticipates graduation.
 The application for graduation can be obtained from the Admissions and Records Office.
 The student is responsible for initiating and completing the graduation application.
 The completed application is submitted to the Nursing Academic Coordinator or advisor one week prior to the deadline date for processing.
 Deadline dates are found on MY ATC.
-Students are required to wear the ATC graduation gown to the graduation and pinning ceremonies.
-The gown can be purchased at the ATC bookstore during the Spring semester.
-The dress code for the pinning ceremony is dark attire under the graduation robe.
-Shoes must be black.
-No flip flops, cowboy boots, or crocs will be allowed.
-The graduation ceremony is a joyful occasion.
+Students are required to wear the ATC graduation cap and gown to the graduation ceremony.
+The cap and gown can be purchased at the ATC bookstore during the Spring semester The graduation ceremony is a joyful occasion.
 Nursing students and their families are expected to be thoughtful of all other graduates and behave with dignity and restraint.

-The requirements to take the NCLEX-PN exam can be found on the South Carolina Board of Nursing website at www.llr.state.sc.us/pol/nursing.
+Licensure: The requirements to take the NCLEX-RN exam can be found on the South Carolina Board of Nursing website at www.llr.state.sc.us/pol/nursing.